 * * *

 But feeling empowered outside of work was another issue.
 Toward the beginning of her transition, Sarah had a negative experience in a bar, when a bartender was inexplicably rude to Sarah, refusing to serve her and ultimately telling her to leave.
 She strongly suspects it was because she was transitioning.
-And even worse, because there were no non-discrimination laws covering public places like bars, there was nothing she could do about it.
+And even worse, because there were no non-discrimination laws at that time that covered public places like bars, there was nothing she could do about it.

 “To be kicked out for who you are, it sucks.
 I didn’t go back to that place.”